 JOSEPH VOGEL is a cultural critic, scholar, and author of the critically acclaimed book, Man in the Music: The Creative Life and Work of Michael Jackson.
 His work has appeared in The Atlantic, Slate, The Huffington Post, and PopMatters, and is forthcoming in The Journal of Popular Culture, the Journal of Popular Music Studies, and Scribner’s Dictionary of American History.
-He holds a PhD in American Literature and Culture from the University of Rochester.
+He holds a PhD from the University of Rochester.

 “Joseph Vogel has brilliantly cracked the DNA, the code of the work, the artistry of Michael Joseph Jackson.This is the book I have been long awaiting — a pointed, intelligent dissection of an epic body of work.” —SPIKE LEE

 "The only comprehensive and critical rundown of Jackson's solo material." —ROLLING STONE

 "Vogel takes the reader album-by-album, song-by-song and examines in exhaustive detail how Jackson produced a lifetime’s worth of music that became a soundtrack to the lives of millions." —ASSOCIATED PRESS